BoxOnBot/bob_base/README.md

 ## Workspace and dockerfiles for easy deployment and development of bob's base code.

-This repository contains the relevant dockerfiles, scripts for the development and deployment of Bob's base functionalities.
+This repository contains the relevant dockerfiles and scripts for the deployment of Bob's base functionalities.

 Bob's base functionalities include: